Research

 Medact Publications

 We produce a range of research outputs including reports, policy briefings, case studies, toolkits and peer-reviewed academic journal articles.
+These are useful to a wide spectrum of actors, including policy-makers, journalists, campaigners, health workers and communities impacted by the issues concerned.

 Medact Research policy